kabilanb95/tamilrhymefinder/README.md

 Even after optimizing with MapDB, I realized long-term sustainability needed something more robust — especially for free hosting.
 So I shifted the entire storage responsibility to an external database.

-### Enter MongoDB
+### Complete Server Rehaul

-MongoDB’s generous free tier made it a natural fit.
-I tossed out the previous server code and rebuilt it using a clean **Controller-Repository-Service** design.
+I tossed out the previous server code and rebuilt it using a clean **Controller-Service-Repository** design.
 The result?
 A much more maintainable and scalable backend.
+And I wanted to offload all storage requirements to a dedicated database server hosted elsewhere.
+MongoDB’s generous free tier hosting plan made it a natural fit.

 This time, I also introduced advanced features to support more nuanced word exploration — going beyond basic rhyming.
 These include: